tzs34/imageGame/README.md

 ### Description.
 This appication refactored an angular application for a game described in the task.
-The React apication uses React Hooks , useReducer and useContext to provide state management.
+The React application uses React Hooks , useReducer and useContext to provide state management.